 Hosting an event in Port Stephens

-Port Stephens Council invests in supporting an integrated event approval process or a one stop shop for event licensing.
-This simplified application process is designed to encourage events across Port Stephens by providing a seamless and efficient process for event organisers.
+Port Stephens Council provides a one stop shop for event application approvals.
+Our simplified application process is designed to encourage events across Port Stephens by providing a seamless and efficient process for event organisers.

-Our dedicated Tourism and Events Unit that manage all event applications and enquiries in Port Stephens and can provide assistance to all event organisers, big or small to ensure safe and successful events are held in the region.
+Our dedicated Tourism and Events Team manage all event applications and enquiries and can provide assistance to event organisers to ensure safe and successful events are held in Port Stephens.

-In addition to your event planning requirements, our Tourism and Events Unit can also provide assistance with accommodation, functions and tour bookings.
+In addition to your event planning requirements, our Tourism and Events Team can also help with accommodation, functions and tour bookings.

-Don't worry, we'll assist in managing the Council internal processes for you.
-Your application will be assigned to an event officer who will contact you to discuss your application and any further information that may be required.
+Council's Event Team will assess your application and contact you to discuss your application and any further information that may be required.

 Please allow adequate time for the assessment of your application, we recommend you submit the form at least 6 weeks prior to your event.